Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolDomain.md

 ```

 ### -Capability
-Specifies domain capability.
-This cmdlet returns only domains that have the specified capability assigned.
+The filter for domains that have the specified capability assigned.

 ```yaml
 Type: DomainCapabilities